An Introduction to Geometric Topology

 If $k=0$ then $S$ is obtained by gluing two discs (the 0- and 2-handle) and is hence a sphere by Corollary \ref{sphere:cor}.

 Suppose $k>0$.
-The 0-handle is a disc and the 1-handles are rectangles attached to its boundary as in Fig.~\ref{classification:fig}-(left).
+The 0-handle is a disc and the 1-handles are rectangles attached to its boundary as in Figure \ref{classification:fig}-(left).
 Note that since $S$ is orientable every rectangle is attached without a twist, otherwise it would create a M\"obius strip.
 The 0- and 1-handles altogether form a compact surface $S'\subset S$ with only one boundary component, to which the 2-handle is attached.

-Since $\partial S'$ is connected, every rectangle is linked to some other rectangle as in Fig.~\ref{classification:fig}-(centre).
-A pair of linked rectangles form a sub-subsurface $S''\subset S'\subset S$ as in Fig.~\ref{classification:fig}-(centre) with connected boundary.
+Since $\partial S'$ is connected, every rectangle is linked to some other rectangle as in Figure \ref{classification:fig}-(centre).
+A pair of linked rectangles form a sub-subsurface $S''\subset S'\subset S$ as in Figure \ref{classification:fig}-(centre) with connected boundary.
 If we cut $S$ along the curve $\partial S''$ and then cap off with two discs we perform the inverse of a connected sum.

-Therefore $S = S_1\# S_2$, where $S_1$ is $S''$ with a disc attached, \emph{i.e.}~a torus as Fig.~\ref{classification:fig}-(right) shows.
+Therefore $S = S_1\# S_2$, where $S_1$ is $S''$ with a disc attached, \emph{i.e.}~a torus as Figure \ref{classification:fig}-(right) shows.
 The surface $S_2$ decomposes into a 0-handle, $k-2$ 1-handles, and one 2-handle.
 We conclude by induction on $k$. \end{proof}